28 Downstream clusters #

 fleet.yaml

-file with the correct chart version and repository from the Section 36.1, “Abstract”.After commiting and pushing the changes to your repository, this will trigger an upgrade of the desired Helm chart
+file with the correct chart version and repository from the release notes (Section 37.1, “Abstract”).After committing and pushing the changes to your repository, this will trigger an upgrade of the desired Helm chart

 EIB deploys Helm charts by creating a HelmChart